Harmonify-GDSC-Solution-Challenge/Harmonify/README.md

-# Harmonify: Disability isn't Inability, if you can do one thing well, you are needed.
+# Harmonify: Disability isn't Inability.

 > We are all born equal-equally helpless and equally indebted to others for whatever our survival turns out to be worth <br />